-- the Authority became aware of a concentration subject to mandatory filing which was not notified; - the notifying parties provided false or inexact information upon which the Authority based its clearance decision; or - the notifying parties disregarded the conditions or obligations imposed by the Authority in the clearance Decision (see also question 3.3 above).

-4 Substantive Assessment of the Merger and Outcome of the Process

-4.1 What is the substantive test against which a merger will be assessed?
+- the Authority became aware of a concentration subject to mandatory filing which was not notified; - the notifying parties provided false or inexact information upon which the Authority based its clearance decision; or - the notifying parties disregarded the conditions or obligations imposed by the Authority in the clearance Decision (see also question 3.3 above). - 4 Substantive Assessment of the Merger and Outcome of the Process - 4.1 What is the substantive test against which a merger will be assessed?
+Are non-competition issues taken into account?

+Substantive test.
 The substantive test under the Portuguese Competition Act follows the "dominance test" of Article 2 of the former EC Merger Regulation (Council Regulation (EEC) 4064/89).
 Authorisation is granted to concentrations that do not create or strengthen a dominant position from which results a significant impediment to effective competition in the national market or in a substantial part of it.
 By contrast, concentrations which create or strengthen a dominant position from which results the above-mentioned impediment are prohibited.
+The Authority has announced proposals to replace the dominance test with the SIEC test set forth by the current EC Merger Regulation, as it considers that the existence within the EU of different substantive criteria is not advisable.